Władysław IV Vasa: Patronage

 One of the king's most substantial achievements was in the cultural sphere; he became a notable patron of the arts.
 Władysław was a connoisseur of the arts, in particular, theater and music.
 He spoke several languages and enjoyed reading historical literature and poetry.
-He collected paintings and created a notable gallery of paintings in the Warsaw castle.
+He collected paintings and created a notable gallery of paintings in the Warsaw Royal Castle.
 Władysław assembled an important collection of Italian and Flemish Baroque paintings, much of which were lost in the wars after his death.
-He sponsored many musicians and in 1637 created the first amphitheater in the palace, the first theater in Poland, where during his reign dozens of operas and ballets were performed.
+He sponsored many musicians and in 1637, created the first amphitheater in the palace, the first theater in Poland, where during his reign, dozens of operas and ballets were performed.
 He is credited with bringing the very genre of opera to Poland.
 Władysław's attention to theater contributed to the spread of this art form in Poland.
 He was also interested in poetry, as well as in cartography and historical and scientific works; he corresponded with Galileo.

 Notable painters and engravers Władysław supported and who attended his royal court included Peter Paul Rubens, Tommaso Dolabella, Peter Danckerts de Rij, Wilhelm Hondius, Bartłomiej Strobel, and Christian Melich.
 His royal orchestra was headed by kapellmeister Marco Scacchi, seconded by Bartłomiej Pękiel.

 One of the most renowned works he ordered was the raising of the Sigismund's Column in Warsaw.
 The column, dedicated to his father, was designed by the Italian-born architect Constantino Tencalla and the sculptor Clemente Molli, and cast by Daniel Tym.
 He was less interested in decorative architecture; he supported the construction of two palaces in Warsaw – Kazanowski Palace and Villa Regia.
 Among other works sponsored by or dedicated to him is Guido Reni's The Rape of Europa.